iotmani/timeseries/README.md

 # Logs Monitor 2000
-Monitor your HTTP logs for interesting statistics, or get alerted on unusual traffic levels.
+Monitor your HTTP logs for interesting statistics, and get alerted on unusual traffic levels.

 ## Usage
 No additional libraries are needed to run the log monitor.
 Tested with Python 3.8.1 and 3.9.4.